mike14747/Constructor-Word-Guess/README.md

 # Constructor-Word-Guess

+* This game is a command line 'Wheel of Fortune' type game that uses nodeJS.

-* This game using the npm inquirer package to prompt for and validate user inputs.
+* It uses the npm inquirer package to prompt for and validate user inputs.

 * There are three files associated with this game: